City guide: our top addresses in Nice ☀️

 Bocca Nissa

-On the program: tapas on a small rooftop with a decor as beautiful as the view.
+On the menu: tapas on a small rooftop with décor as beautiful as the view.

 >Bocca Nissa, 3 Rue Saint-François de Paule, 06300 Nice